c-spencer/commandant/README.md

 var keen = new DocumentCommandant(my_document);
 ```

+There is a simple [scene/canvas demonstration](http://chris-spencer.co.uk/projects/commandant/scene.html).
+More fleshed out examples to come.

 ## Commands

 Commandant is centred around the building and application of Commands.
 Commands are simply JavaScript objects satisfying the following interface: